MillionConcepts/glcat_documentation/pages/aspect_tables.md

   hide_title_block: true
 ---

 gPhoton 2 relies on four large tables of precalculated data.
-These contain information about each [{abbr}`GALEX (Galexy Evolution Explorer)`][] eclipse[^eclipse] which depends only on how the GALEX satellite was programmed for that eclipse (this is the “metadata”) and what part of the sky it was actually pointed at during each part of the eclipse (the “aspect data”).
-Everything in these tables can, in principle, be recalculated from the [GALEX archive][] on [{abbr}`MAST (Mikulski Archive for Space Telescopes)`][];
+These contain information about each
+[{abbr}`GALEX (Galexy Evolution Explorer)`][GALEX] eclipse[^eclipse]

+which depends only on how the GALEX satellite was programmed for that eclipse (this is the “metadata”) and what part of the sky it was actually pointed at during each part of the eclipse (the “aspect data”).
+Everything in these tables can, in principle, be recalculated from the [GALEX archive][] on
+[{abbr}`MAST (Mikulski Archive for Space Telescopes)`][MAST];
 however, this is an expensive process and there is little scientific value in repeating it.

 The aspect and metadata tables are not distributed along with the gPhoton source code.
 [They are currently downloadable from Google